ray-ojel/SleepCycle/README.md

 ## Updating the Data

-* Even though the data is a .csv file, it was separated by a (;) instead of comma and thus all the data was in the first column.
-To change that, replaced all (;) with a comma in the notepad.

 * Since I still currently use this app, I wanted to continousley scrape the new data from the Sleep Cycle website and add a new row to the RaySleepData.csv file to keep an up-to-date model.

 ### Tasks